Displayr/rhtmlRankingPlot/README.md

 # rhtmlRankingPlot

-An R HTMLWidget project template.
+A HTMLwidget for R that creates ranking plots.

 # Installation in R